 What makes our campus welcoming?
 What can we do better?
 How can we affirm and strengthen a community of inclusion and respect?
-These are the questions behind the Campus Climate Survey.
-The survey will be open to Brock University students, staff and faculty in March 2020.
+These are the questions behind the Assessment of Learning, Living, and Working Environment at Brock survey.
+The survey is open to Brock University students, staff and faculty.

 Dear Brock colleagues,

-At Brock University, we seek to create an environment characterized by openness, fairness and equal access for all students, staff and faculty.
-A welcoming and inclusive campus climate is forged through mutual respect, nurtured by dialogue, evidenced by a pattern of civil interaction, and is one of the foundations of our educational model.
-These considerations are also reflected in the University’s values and Institutional Strategic Plan.
+At Brock, we seek to create an environment characterized by openness, fairness and equal access for all students, staff and faculty.
+A welcoming and inclusive campus climate is grounded in mutual respect, nurtured by dialogue, evidenced by a pattern of civil interaction, and is one of the foundations of our educational model.

-Creating and maintaining a community environment that respects individual needs, abilities and potential is critical.
-To that end, and following on recommendations of the University’s 2017 Human Rights Task Force report, the University is undertaking a climate assessment.
-We will study and review our institution’s day-to-day culture and atmosphere as perceived by employees and students.
+Creating and maintaining a community environment that respects individual needs, abilities and potential is critically important.
+Following on recommendations of the Human Rights Task Force, during 2020 the University is undertaking a climate assessment.
+We are therefore initiating a project aimed at studying and reviewing our institution’s day-to-day culture and atmosphere, as perceived by employees and students.

-Together, this is our chance to make a difference in Brock’s future and create positive development and lasting changes for the University that will help create a more inclusive campus.
+The goals of the project are to identify successful initiatives, uncover any challenges facing members of our community, and develop strategies that build on the successes and address the challenges.
+It is our chance to make a difference in Brock’s future and implement positive, lasting changes that will help create a more inclusive campus.

 Gervan Fearon, President and Vice Chancellor